-About the Employee Medical Plan
+About the Medical Plan

-This summary plan description (SPD) summarizes the ExxonMobil Medical Plan (the Plan) POS II ‘A’ and ‘B’ Options.
-It does not contain all plan details.
+This summary plan description (SPD) summarizes the ExxonMobil Medical Plan (the Plan) Aetna Point of Service POS II A and B options.
+It does not contain all Plan details.
 In determining your specific benefits, the full provisions of the formal plan documents, as they exist now or as they may exist in the future, always govern.
 You may obtain copies of these documents by making a written request to the Administrator-Benefits.
-Exxon Mobil Corporation reserves the right to change benefits in any way or terminate the Plan at any time.
+ExxonMobil reserves the right to change benefits in any way or terminate the Plan at any time.
 These options are governed by federal laws, not by state insurance laws.

 Applicability to represented employees is governed by collective bargaining agreements and any local bargaining requirements.

 Please read it carefully and refer to it when you need information about how the Plan works.
 If you cannot find the answer to your question(s) in this SPD, refer to the Information sources section, where you will be able to find the appropriate contact to support your needs.